 - 1 small watermelon seedless, cut into approximately 16 slices

 - 1 cup sugar

-- Course or sea salt (I love the look of Maldon Flaked Sea Salt)
+- sea salt I use Maldon Flaked Sea Salt

 - Bring sugar and water just to a boil and cook just until sugar is dissolved; about 1 minute.
 Remove from heat and pour sugar syrup into a glass container.